latest nhpb_banner 1__compressed2

 Government Cash Assistance and DHS Social Services - The state of Oregon offers low income families a number of financial assistance programs and benefits.
 Get help for paying for basic needs such as food, medical costs, child care, housing and other bills.
 The benefits help the poor, seniors and people with no money.
 More public assistance in Oregon.

-Free Lawyers in OR and Legal Aid - Receive high quality, free legal advice and consultations.
-A non-profit organization, Legal Aid Services of Oregon, provides this service to residents.
+Oregon financial helpFree Lawyers in OR and Legal Aid help the working poor and elderly.
+Receive high quality, free legal advice and consultations.
+A non-profit organization, Legal Aid Services of Oregon, provides this service to residents in local communities.
 It is government funded.
 Learn more on free Oregon legal aid.

 • Low to moderate income families often struggle to buy a home in Oregon.
 The cost of housing has greatly increased.
 There is assistance available.
 Find ways to get help paying for a mortgage, even a first time homeowner.

-Job Search and Employee Development - WorkSource Centers in Oregon can help the unemployed or residents seeking a new opportunity find a job.
+Job Search and Employee Development from WorkSource Centers in Oregon can help the unemployed or residents seeking a new opportunity find a job.
 Training, career counseling, programs for veterans and seniors and more is available from the government funded employment services.
 Or get a free computer, clothes for a job, work from home position and more.
 Click here Oregon free job training and placement.

-Assistance in Oregon cities and counties
+Help in local Oregon cities and counties

 Select a county or city for additional financial resources or free items.
 Charities and government agencies help low-income families with bills at a local level as well.